 “You are alive at just the right moment to change everything”.

 Our degenerative behaviours, rooted in human exceptionalism, have resulted in resource depletion.
-The global trajectory towards destruction is driven by an economic and political system that favours competition and individualism.
+The global trajectory towards destruction is driven by a fiscal and political system that favours competition and individualism.
 Turning this around, among many other cultural shifts, will require a belief in collaboration and collective action.
 Writing in ‘Doppleganger’, Naomi Klein suggests, “change requires collaboration and coalition, even (especially) uncomfortable coalition”.
 This confronts the notion of architectural practice as the work of a few and the need to engage in ecological conversations and research that cause friction; rubbing against the orthodoxy of expansionism and corporate interests.
 As we enter an unstable world we will require tools, knowledge and discipline in order to participate in recalibrating the built environment.
 The re-activated architect will operate a multidisciplinary practice founded on a radical set of theoretical ideas and societal values.
 Their role is to be accountable, to critically read the city and to offer alternative versions that are more equitable challenging the political and destructive forces at work.
-New practices emerge as critiques of the existing patriarchal model, engaging in a myriad of alliances, networking and sharing experiences.
+New practices will emerge as critiques of the existing patriarchal model, engaging in meaningful alliances, networking and sharing experiences.
 They will see buildings as a collection of materials and invested energy that require careful management.
 They will become the physicians who treat the sick planet.
 Theirs is a practice of care and repair.
 They will fight to rebalance our presence in the natural world, albeit one that is in freefall.
 This co-evolution will begin to patch up our ecological overshoot.
 Architecture and Revolution.

 The future is imperfect.